EmilePerron/tinymce-bundle/README.md

 You can find this example in [`docs/file-upload-example.md`](./docs/file-upload-example.md).

+## AssetMapper support

+Support for Symfony's AssetMapper is built-in to this bundle since v2.1.

+No additional configuration is required.

 ## AppStack skin

 This bundle comes with an `appstack` skin, which matches the style of the